lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Classifier accuracy is estimated using the macro F1 score, i.e. the harmonic mean of precision and recall.
-In the code chunk below we demonstrate how to optimise the free parameters, `sigma` and `cost`, of a classical SVM classifier with a Gaussian kernel using the function `svmOptimisation`.
+In the code chunk below we demonstrate how to optimise the free parameters, `sigma` (the inverse kernel width for the radial basis kernel) and `cost` (the cost of constraints violation), of a classical SVM classifier with a Gaussian kernel using the function `svmOptimisation`.
 As the number of labelled instances per class varies from organelle to organelle, we can account for class imbalance by setting specific class weights when generating the SVM model.
 Below the weights, `w` are set to be inversely proportional to the class frequencies.

 `     `